ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 - Each bucket is assigned and specific colour and an index starting from 0.
 - Each RAG value is assigned to their corresponding bucket.

-### Custom threshold Bucketing

-If custom buckets thresholds are defined in the visualisation definition:
-- Bins the value within the appropriat custom bucket.

 ### Automatic threshold bucketing

-If no RAG value is in the dataset:
+If no RAG value is in the dataset, or any custom buckets defined in the definition:
 - Buckets are defined by determining the data range and splitting it into 3 equal parts.
 - Each bucket is assigned a specific colour
 - Each value is put into the appropriate bucket